ashleylim0/product-makr/data/md/about/about.md

   picture: '/images/about/me.jpg'
 ---

 I'm a jack of all trades, master of none.
+Currently, I am a product manager at Microsoft.
 I love to learn new things by *[reading](https://goodreads.com/renedeanda "Goodreads")*, listening to *[podcasts](https://rede.io/what-startup-tech-podcasts/)*, asking lots of questions, and building new things that help others.
 I also love *[photography](https://unsplash.com/@renedeanda "Unsplash")*.

 I taught myself to code and *[build products](/projects "projects")* by watching tutorials on the internet and by just building.
 My most popular app is the *[Delightful gratitude journal app](https://delightfuljournal.com "Delightful")*.